redis/redis/design-documents/REDIS-CLUSTER-2.md

 Note that no additional memory is used by Redis in order to provide such a feature.

-4) While the Hash slot is marked as "REHASHING", redis-cluster asks this node the list of all the keys matching the specified hash slot.
-Then all the keys are moved to the new node using the MIGRATE command.
+4. While the Hash slot is marked as `REHASHING`, `redis-cluster` asks this node the list of all the keys matching the specified hash slot.
+Then all the keys are moved to the new node using the `MIGRATE` command.
-5) Once all the keys are migrated, the hash slot is deleted from the old node configuration with "HASHRING DEL 1".
+5. Once all the keys are migrated, the hash slot is deleted from the old node configuration with `HASHRING DEL 1`.
 And the configuration is update.

 Using this algorithm all the hash slots are migrated one after the other to the new node.
-In practical implementation before to start the migration the redis-cluster utility should write a log into the configuration so that in case of crash or any other problem the utility is able to recover from were it left.
+In practical implementation before to start the migration the `redis-cluster` utility should write a log into the configuration so that in case of crash or any other problem the utility is able to recover from were it left.